vlyot/2-FED-assignment-2/README.md

 - Navigate to the “Quiz” Page.
 - Attempt the quiz about COVID-19
 - Will eventually fetch your results after 5 Questions.
+### Dropdown Menu:
+- Access the website and use the dropdown menu to navigate.
+- Ensure that each option directs to the correct section.

+## Bugs / Issues

+Issue: On Google, the dropdown menu had slight alignment issues.

+- Resolution: Adjusted CSS styles to ensure consistent alignment across browsers.

+Issue: The progress bar was not working properly.

+- Resolution: Implemented a better javascript code to fix it.

+Issue: Contents in nav bar could not fit fully.

+- Resolution: Change the font sizes to make it fit and also to make the flex box bigger.

+## References: